Minors in Possession & Consumption in Colorado

 Minor in Possession - What it Means for Your Future

-In most cases, a first MIP offense and its affect on a child's future will be at the mercy of the city attorney and the courts.
+In most cases, a first MIP offense and its effect on a child's future will be at the mercy of the city attorney and the courts.
 Depending on the arresting officer, this individual could let the minor go home with only a ticket, avoiding a potential night in jail.
 However, multiple minor in possession charges have the ability to alter the lives of those who are convicted.
 Courts and officers generally take repeat violations more seriously, and as such, penalties for these minors tend to be more strictly enforced and exponentially increase.

 If the minor attends a college or university, then they can expect additional disciplinary action to be taken by the institution.
 If cited by campus police or local officers, it is likely that the offense will be reported to the school and the student will be disciplined for violating the student conduct code.
 This discipline can result in penalties in addition to those imposed by the courts and often results in a form of academic probation with the potential to be suspended or expelled for future violations of the student conduct code.
 Criminal charges can not only make seeking employment more difficult for the minor, they can also cause stress for families.
 When a child is unable to drive themselves to work or school, this burden will then be placed on family members, many of whom need to help the individual with everyday tasks.